Visualizing high-dimensional loss landscapes with Hessian directions: Annihilation method

 \section{Annihilation method}

 Let $A\in\mathbb{R}^{N\times N}$ be a symmetric matrix with eigenvalues $\{\lambda_i\}_{i=1,\dots,N}$ satisfying

-Here, $\lambda_k$ is the largest magnitude eigenvalue that belongs to the set of eigenvalues of opposite sign of $\lambda_1$.
-An example of a matrix with eigenvalues that satisfy Eq.~\eqref{eq:eigenvalues} is a Hessian $H_\theta$ at a saddle point.
-Because the matrix $A$ is symmetric, one can construct an orthonormal eigenbasis which we denote by $\{v_j\}_{i=1,\dots,N}$.
-Furthermore, let $B=A-\lambda_1 \mathds{1}_{N\times N}$.
-For some vector $z_0\in \mathbb{R}^N$, we compute
+Here, $\lambda_k$ is the largest-magnitude eigenvalue that belongs to the set of eigenvalues of opposite sign of $\lambda_1$.
+An example of a matrix with eigenvalues that satisfy Eq.~\eqref{eq:eigenvalues} is a Hessian $H_\theta$ at a saddle point with distinct largest-magnitude eigenvalues (\ie, principal curvatures).
+Because the matrix $A$ is symmetric, it has an orthonormal eigenbasis which we denote by $\{v_j\}_{j=1,\dots,N}$.
+Furthermore, let ${B=A-\lambda_1 \mathds{1}_{N\times N}}$.
+For a vector $z_0\in \mathbb{R}^N$, we calculate